spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:Extension: form class

-It is not allowed to extend Private API code on the project level.
-Private API updates can break backward compatibility.
+It is not allowed to extend the Spryker core Form classes on the project level, because they can be changed at any point in time.

 ### Related error in the Evaluator output